Any text with that is a lighter shade of grey indicates a link to further answer the question. Clicking on the link will take you to another webpage.

 Q: What are the hours of your lab?

-A: In our Route 30 location, we will not have a lab available after 22 April 2017.
-Community Hospital has a lab available in our Highland location.
+A: Community Hospital has a lab available in our Highland location: Monday 7-1, Wednesday 10-5, Friday 9-5, and some Saturday's 9-1 (call before coming to the office for Saturday availability).
 Please note that any labs through Community Hospital will not interface with our patient portal and can be found on MyChart.
 Please check with your insurance for the recommended lab companies and draw stations.
 We never guarantee coverage.

 Q: What are televisits and how can I sign up for one?